JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-compatibility-guide.md

 Here's the planned deprecation cycle:

 * 2.0.20: the Kotlin/Native compiler no longer supports bitcode embedding
-* 2.2.0: the `embedBitcode` DSL is removed from the Kotlin Multiplatform Gradle plugin
+* 2.2.0: the `embedBitcode` DSL is deprecated in the Kotlin Multiplatform Gradle plugin
+* 2.3.0: the `embedBitcode` DSL is removed

 <anchor name="java-source-set-created-by-default"/>
 ### Java source sets created by default